UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>Yes
     <ul>
-      <li>PRON: his, your, my, their, our, her, its, whose, myself, theirs</li>
+      <li>PRON: his, your, my, their, our, her, its, whose, it's, theirs</li>
     </ul>
   </li>
 </ul>